wz30/Leetcode/Google_Interview.md

   . .

 - given a map table such as:  $X$: A  $Y$: B , please figure out the string: $X$_$Y$ -> A_B
+  - follow up case: what is there is recursive map entry such as: $Z$: $X$K
 - remove leaf node each time and return the rmoval sequences.
 O(nlgn)